Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Data and License Management

 \paragraph{Cocycle description.} The cocycles of a higher principal bundle with higher structure group $\scG$ subordinate to the submersion $\sigma$ are then given by a higher functor from $\check\scC(Y\rightarrow M)$ to the one-object groupoid $\sfB\scG$ whose (higher) category of morphisms is $\scG$.
 These cocycles can be differentially refined to allow for a connection~\cite{Jurco:2014mva}.

-The introduction of a general connection\footnote{We simply use the term connection to refer to what is sometimes in the abelian gerbe literature called a connective structure and a curving.} requires a so-called \uline{adjustment}, cf.~\cite{Sati:2009ic,Saemann:2019dsl,Kim:2019owc,Rist:2022hci} for details, which leads to more general cocycles than those discussed in the original literature, e.g.~\cite{Breen:math0106083,Aschieri:2003mw}.
+The introduction of a general connection\footnote{We simply use the term connection to refer to what is sometimes in the abelian gerbe literature called a connective structure and a curving.} requires a so-called \uline{adjustment}, cf.~\cite{Sati:2009ic,Saemann:2019dsl,Kim:2019owc} and in particular~\cite{Rist:2022hci} for details.
+For $\scG$ a 2-group given by a crossed module of Lie groups $\caG\coloneqq (\sfH\xrightarrow{~\sft~}\sfG,\acton)$ with corresponding Lie 2-algebra given by the crossed module of Lie algebras $\frG\coloneqq (\frh\xrightarrow{~\sft~}\frg,\acton)$, an adjustment is a map~\cite{Rist:2022hci}